Yin Yoga & Anatomy Teacher Training III

 5. Yin Therapy

-In YYTT II, we established a basic understanding of how yin yoga can enhance and restore balance for ourselves and our students.
+In YYTT II, we established a basic understanding of how yin yoga can enhance and restore balance with both individual and specific physical as well as psychological issues for ourselves and our students.

 In YYTT III, we delve deeper.